 Purchasing through CPAP.com is often cheaper than your copay and deductible through insurance.
 CPAP.com is a cash only medical distributor that does not accept insurance assignment, does not have an NPI number, and is not a participating provider with any insurance companies.
 A pre-populated example insurance form is available for all CPAP.com orders.
 To view and print the form, log into your CPAP.com account.
 The pre-populated form may be used to seek reimbursement from your insurance company.
 CPAP.com is out of network for private insurance companies.
 Check with your private insurer to see if they will reimburse your purchase.
 Medicare, Medicaid and other government run healthcare programs will not reimburse CPAP.com purchases.

-We do not accept insurance and pass that cost savings onto our customers.
+We do not accept insurance assignment and the savings are passed onto our customers.

-Additionally, we are a high volume business positioned in a very competitive online CPAP market.
+Additionally, CPAP.com is a high volume business positioned in a very competitive online CPAP market.

 Reimbursement is an agreement between you and your insurance company.
-If you are planning on attempting to collect reimbursement, be sure to check with your insurance company first!
+If you are planning on seeking reimbursement, be sure to check with your insurance company first!
 CPAP.com is out of network for all insurance plans.
 In most cases private insurance will consider reimbursing.

 CPAP.com is a cash based, high volume, direct to patient business model.
-We avoid dealing directly with insurance companies and pass the resulting savings to our customers.
+We avoid dealing directly with insurance companies and pass the resulting savings onto our customers.

 However, we do provide our customers with an insurance compliant, itemized invoice that contains applicable insurance billing code(s) for each item purchased.

 Additionally, CPAPtalk.com is a good resource for those with questions about reimbursement as many CPAPtalk.com users regularly purchase from CPAP.com and obtain reimbursement from their private insurance companies.